 Where can you get the cheapest dentures?

-Dentures abroad can be done in several countries, but Hungary is in first place in many respects.
+Dental prosthetics abroad are possible in many countries, but Hungary is top in many respects.
 Below you will find a table with price comparisons of the different countries.

 Which dentures are the cheapest, and how much do they cost in Hungary?